rkzhou/GNN_OwnVer/README.md

 # Revisiting Black-box Ownership Verification for Graph Neural Networks

+Paper title: Revisiting Black-box Ownership Verification for Graph Neural Networks

 This paper will appear in IEEE Symposium on Security and Privacy 2024.

 This repo contains code that allows you to reproduce experiments presented in the paper.

 ## Environment Setup

-All third-party packages used in the code can be easily installed by pip or anaconda.

-Package list:
+Opearting system: Ubuntu 22.04.4 LTS

+CPU: Intel i9-12900K

+Graphics card: RTX 4090

+RAM: 64GB

+CUDA version: 11.8

+You need to install some third-party libraries with the following commands:

 ```
 pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu118